 TSI governance and its related services must be limited to regulatory business only and must not include matters of non-regulatory commercial interest.

-The governance of a service must be carried out on behalf of those with a commercial and technical expertise in the service.
-Stakeholders having no regulatory interest in a service must not be involved in its governance (for example, ticket vendors should not be involved in path requests and infrastructure managers should not be involved in tariff management).
+The governance of a service must be carried out on behalf of those with a business interest in the service.
+Stakeholders having no regulatory interest in a service must not be involved in its governance (for example, ticket vendors should not be involved in path requests and infrastructure managers should not be involved in TAP retail matters).

 The provision of the regulatory services must not be profit-making.
 Service provision must not require the holding of reserves other than those necessary to cover regulatory activities.

-The provision of regulatory services must take full advantage of equivalent activities already being undertaken by the stakeholders.
+The provision of regulatory services must take as much as possible full advantage of equivalent activities already being undertaken by the stakeholders.

-Execution of the technical services as defined above must include stakeholder commercial and technical experts.
+Execution of the technical services as defined above must include stakeholder and third party technical experts.
 Work by stakeholders must be paid for where it is needed to perform the technical services and where it is beyond that which can be expected free of charge from stakeholders.
-This applies especially where work must be undertaken to timescales defined by the TSI governance and not the contributing stakeholder(s).
+This applies especially where work must be undertaken to timescales defined by the TSI governance and not by the contributing stakeholder(s).

 Stakeholders must not be forced to subsidise the costs of other stakeholders who could well be competitors.

 TSI governance must provide regulatory services in such a way that ensures both regulatory and non-regulatory business requirements of stakeholders are met.
 In particular for TAP TSI, this requires technical consistency between the sets of retail specifications needed for distribution (largely covered by the Regulation) and accounting (not covered by the Regulation).
-For TAF TSI the same consideration applies for the optional messages that complement the regulatory RU/IM messages.
+For TAF TSI the same consideration applies for the non-regulatory messages that complement the regulatory RU/IM messages.

 Procurement processes

-The TSI governance entity is not a utility and so will not be legally subject to the EU procurement rules.
-However, it will adhere to them as a matter of policy when procuring the regulatory services.
-This includes a competitive tender process that seeks to find the best combination available of quality of service, time to market and price.
+The TSI governance entity is not a utility.
+However, it will adhere to European public procurement rules as a matter of policy when procuring the regulatory services.
+This includes in particular a competitive tender process that seeks to find the best combination available of quality of service, time to market and price.

-However, in the first three years of its existence the TSI governance entity will follow a simpler rule so that it can minimise the delivery risk of specialist services, reduce the start-up costs of the entity and ensure the earliest provision of the regulatory services.
-The entity will be able to use single-supplier tenders where these can clearly be demonstrated to offer good value, low risk and an early provision of the service.
+However, for Phase Two, the principle set out in paragraph 6.2.4 above can be used to minimise the development and delivery risk of specialist services, reduce the start-up costs and ensure the earliest provision of the regulatory services.
+The Phase Two project team will therefore have the option of using single-tender actions where these can clearly be demonstrated to offer good value, low risk and an early provision of the service.

-All contracts procured under such a regime will be for a maximum of three years and the renewal contracts will not be single-supplier tenders.

 Funding – EU institutions or stakeholders

-Although it is the European Commission who has placed these regulatory obligations on RUs and IMs, it is not appropriate or desirable for non-stakeholders to play an active managerial or financial role in the TSI governance.
-In the non-regulatory world, this activity is already the responsibility of the stakeholders and they have already started the planning and financial requisition needed to cover the extra regulatory work.
+The European Commission and the European Railway Agency will not play an active managerial or financial role in the TSI governance.
+In the non-regulatory world, this activity is already the responsibility of the stakeholders and they have already started the planning and financial requisition needed to cover the extra governance regulatory work.

-The possible concerns of smaller RUs and IMs will be addressed to ensure that this proposal for stakeholder funding does not lead to there being barriers to entry for them.
+The possible concerns of smaller RUs and IMs will be addressed by the stakeholders to ensure that this proposal for stakeholder funding does not lead to there being barriers to entry for them.

-European project funding will be an option for the entity but only in respect of distinct projects and not the day to day provision of the regulatory services.
+European project funding will be an option for the entity but only in respect of distinct projects and not the day to day provision and operational tasks of the regulatory services.

 Governance procedures and rules